 Yes.
 An independent contractor can set up their own legal entity, such as a limited liability company (LLC), through which they can carry out their business.
 The contractor can make themselves the sole director, employee and shareholder in the company if they wish (and jurisdictional laws allow).

 In this case, the contract is between the company and the client, rather than the natural person who ‘runs’ that company.

 Similarly, an individual can set up a partnership and operate as an independent contractor via that arrangement.

 Yes.
 For example, a food truck vendor may choose to operate as a sole proprietor.
 As they would not be entering into ‘contracts for services with their customers, they would not count as an independent contractor.

 Not necessarily.
 In the United States, businesses owners that structure themselves as an LLC may count as self-employed and be required to pay self-employment taxes.

 Yes.
 For example, in Germany, independent contractors or freelancers have their own distinct business and tax structure known as ‘freiberufler‘.

 How Can an International Expansion Partner Help?

-Global expansion partners, such as New Horizons Global Partners, are experts in international business classification.
+Global expansion partners, such as Horizons, are experts in international business classification.
 They will be able to advise which business structure is best for your company, and the workers you engage, no matter where they are located.
 They will also be able to advise on whether it is appropriate to engage workers as independent contractors.
 For more information, get in touch today.